 77. Use old toilet paper rolls to hold jewelry so it doesn’t get tangled en route.

 78. If you are moving long distance, call a reputable mover in the city you are moving to.
 They can usually book at much lower rates because you would be a back-haul.
+Find out more about long-distance movers.

 79. Basic moving coverage is always free – movers must award it to you.